MullerAC/king-county-house-sales/README.md

 ![baseline-qq](figures/baseline-qq-plot.png)

-To improve on our model, we took the folowing steps:
+To improve on our model, we took the following steps:
 - dropped colinear features ()
 - removed outliers from our datasets
 - log transformed applicable continuous features